A motorcycle tour to discover the Sforza Fortresses of Bagnara di Romagna, Dozza, Imola, Riolo Terme, and the nature of Emilia Romagna.

-The Rocca di Bagnara of Romagna (Ra) constitutes the fulcrum of the defensive structure of the Castle, whose organization was completed by the walls, the civic gate, the Torrioncello, the earthenware and the pits, as well as the cornerstone of the population and the building and housing complex.
+The Rocca di Bagnara of Romagna (Ra) constitutes the fulcrum of the Castle's defensive structure, whose organization was completed by the walls, the civic gate, the Torrioncello, the earthenware and the pits, as well as the cornerstone of the population and the building and housing complex.
 The origin of the fortress is of uncertain dating, it was probably built by Uguccione della Faggiola in 1297, and then became a possession of the Barnabò Visconti.
-After several destructions, restorations and dominations, it was granted by Pope Sixtus IV to his nephew Girolamo Riario.
-The restoration and modernization of the fortress (1487) and the walls, the primitive structures of the noble palace and the construction of the keep (1494) date back to the time of the Riario and his wife Caterina Sforza.
-Conquered by the French in 1494, it then returned under the control of the Sforza family who had to yield in 1500 to the advance of Cesare Borgia, known as Valentino, an event that marked the beginning of the decline of the Rocca di Bagnara.
+After various destructions, restorations and dominations, it was granted by Pope Sixtus IV to his nephew Girolamo Riario.
+The restoration and modernization of the Rocca (1487) and the surrounding walls, the primitive structures of the noble palace and the construction of the keep (1494) date back to the time of Riario and his wife Caterina Sforza.
+Conquered by the French in 1494, it then returned under the control of the Sforza who had to yield in 1500 to the advance of Cesare Borgia, known as Valentino, an event which marked the beginning of the decline of the Rocca di Bagnara.
 The Rocca is a typical fifteenth-century brick construction, with a regular and compact appearance, with a square plan, with the buildings articulated around a courtyard.
-In the south-west corner is the keep, a mighty circular tower, which represented the main defense of the entire complex; on the opposite corner there is the bastion, another circular tower of smaller dimensions, connected to the keep by the surrounding walls.
-The Lord resided in the palace, located on the north side, a long rectangular building with two floors and a loggia, whose function was closely linked to the tasks of representation, a symbol of power and, as such, a guarantee from safety against enemy attacks.
+In the southwest corner is the keep, a mighty circular tower, which represented the main defense of the entire complex; on the opposite corner there is the bastion, another circular tower of smaller dimensions, connected to the keep by the surrounding walls.
+The Lord resided in the palace, located on the north side, a long building with a rectangular plan, two floors and equipped with a loggia, whose function was closely linked to the tasks of representation, a symbol of power and, as such, a guarantee security against enemy attacks.

 Fortress of Riolo Terme

 The Rocca di Riolo Terme (Ra) is one of the most interesting fortresses in the area, due to the state of conservation in which it is located.
-From the end of the XNUMXth century, this military fortification belongs to the type of "transition", in which medieval and Renaissance architectural features are added: the moat and the machicolations for the plumbing fire, the maneuvering chambers with the mouths of fire for the flanking grazing fire .
+From the end of the XNUMXth century, this military fortification belongs to the type of "transition", in which medieval and Renaissance architectural features are added: the moat and the machicolations for the plumbing fire, the maneuvering chambers with the fire mouths for the flanking grazing fire .
 Inside you can experience a real immersion in history, discover the Middle Ages through the life of Caterina Sforza and the Faenza area and its settlements through the finds found in the nearby Grotta di Re Tiberio.
-From the basement to the upper floors, through narrow passages, you can descend into the adventures medieval knights wearing and holding the tools used in battle, we discover the functioning of war machines and listen to the stories of Caterina Sforza.
-In the hall of the well, the permanent multimedia exhibition “The mysteries of Caterina”, dedicated to the deeds and loves of Caterina Sforza, transports the visitor into an interactive reality, calling him to interact with the Leoness of Romagna in person.
+From the basement to the upper floors, through narrow passages, you can descend into the adventures of medieval knights wearing and holding the tools used in battle, discover the functioning of war machines and listen to the stories of Caterina Sforza.
+In the hall of the well, the permanent multimedia exhibition “The mysteries of Caterina”, dedicated to the deeds and loves of Caterina Sforza, transports the visitor into an interactive reality, calling him to interact with the Leonessa delle Romagne in person.
 In the Keep is the archaeological section, which houses finds dating from the Iron Age to the Roman period.
-The section of the Landscape Museum of the Faenza Apennines offers a broad view of the surrounding hilly landscape, with gullies and chalk outcrops, which can be observed thanks to binoculars.
-Being the Documentation Center of the Vena del Gesso Romagnola Regional Park, the Rocca is an important center of studies, discoveries and activities, a museum of the territory in continuous evolution.
+The section of the Museum of the landscape of the Faenza Apennines offers a broad view of the surrounding hilly landscape, with gullies and chalk outcrops, which can be observed thanks to binoculars.
+Being the Documentation Center of the Regional Park of the Vena del Gesso Romagnola, the Rocca is an important center of studies, discoveries and activities, a museum of the territory in continuous evolution.

 Fortress of Imola